"My creative work pursuit in particular is a state of mind

 Thanks Catherine!
 (Long time member and supporter of the Nicola Valley Community Arts Council)

-Pius is showing his sculptures, once again, at the Courthouse Arts Gallery...
+In 2019, Pius once again showed his sculptures at the Courthouse Arts Gallery...